canonical/sphinx-docs-starter-pack/docs/tutorial/set-up.rst

 The server watches the source files, including :file:`docs/conf.py`, and rebuilds automatically on changes.

 The landing page is :file:`docs/index.rst`.
-Other pages are under :file:`docs/content`.
+Other pages are under one of the sub-directories under :file:`docs/`.

 Configure settings